mwouts/itables/tests/test_real_tables_and_series.md

 ## Custom paging

-We can ask to show as little as 2 entries per page...
+We can ask to show as little as 2 entries per page

 ```python
 show(df, lengthMenu = [2, 5, 10, 25, 50, 75, 100 ])